d7knight/Object-Oriented-Programming-cs246-Chess/README.md

 All functionality from the Assignment specification was implemented except AI levels 3 and 4.
 We implemented extra features such as the ability to change the chess board pattern colours and piece colours.

-See the documentation for terminal commands for playing our game.
+See the documentation for instructions for playing our game.
 <br>
 <a href="docs/chess.pdf">Instructions</a>
 <br>
-Doumentation Submission:
+Documentation Submission:
 <br>
 <a href="docs/plan.pdf">Plan</a>
 <br>